-Section 7(a)(2) of the Endangered Species Act of 1973, as amended (ESA; 16 U.S.C.
-1536(a)(2)) requires each Federal agency to ensure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat of such species.
-When a Federal agency's action "may affect" a protected species, that agency is required to consult with the National Marine Fisheries Service (NMFS) or the U.S. Fish and Wildlife Service (USFWS), depending upon the endangered species, threatened species, or designated critical habitat that may be affected by the action (50 CFR 402.14(a)).
-Federal agencies may fulfill this general requirement informally if they conclude that an action may affect, but "is not likely to adversely affect" endangered species, threatened species, or designated critical habitat, and NMFS or the USFWS concurs with that conclusion (50 CFR 402.14(b)).
+Section 7(a)(2) of the Endangered Species Act of 1973, as amended (ESA; 16 U.S.C. §1536(a)(2)) requires each Federal agency to ensure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat of such species.
+When a Federal agency's action "may affect" a protected species, that agency is required to consult with the National Marine Fisheries Service (NMFS) or the U.S. Fish and Wildlife Service (USFWS), depending upon the endangered species, threatened species, or designated critical habitat that may be affected by the action (50 CFR §402.14(a)).
+Federal agencies may fulfill this general requirement informally if they conclude that an action "may affect, but is not likely to adversely affect" endangered species, threatened species, or designated critical habitat, and NMFS or the USFWS concurs with that conclusion (50 CFR §402.14(b)(1)).

-Section 7(b)(3) of the ESA requires that at the conclusion of consultation, NMFS and/or USFWS provide an opinion stating how the Federal agency's action is likely to affect ESA-listed species and their critical habitat.
+Section 7(b)(3) of the ESA requires that at the conclusion of consultation, NMFS and/or USFWS provide an Opinion stating how the Federal agency's action is likely to affect ESA-listed species and their critical habitat.
 If incidental take is reasonably certain to occur, section 7(b)(4) requires the consulting agency to provide an incidental take statement (ITS) that specifies the impact of any incidental taking, specifies those reasonable and prudent measures necessary to minimize such impact, and sets forth terms and conditions to implement those measures.

-For the actions described in this document, the action agencies are the U.S. Army Corps of Engineers (USACE), which proposes to permit the removal and replacement of six existing 16-inch diameter piles located in Sitka Sound, Sitka, Alaska; and NMFS's Office of Protected Resources, Permits and Conservation Division (PR1), which proposes to issue an incidental harassment authorization (IHA) pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act of 1972, as amended (MMPA) (16 U.S.C.
-1361 et seq.), to the City and Borough of Sitka (CBS) for harassment of marine mammals incidental to construction operations The consulting agency is NMFS's Alaska Regional Office.

-This document represents NMFS's biological opinion (opinion) on the proposed action and its effects on endangered and threatened species and designated critical habitats.
+In this document, the action agencies are the Alaska Department of Transportation and Public Facilities (ADOT&PF), acting on behalf of the U.S. Department of Transportation and proposing construction activities associated with the Auke Bay Ferry Terminal Modifications and Improvements Project, and the NMFS Office of Protected Resources, Permits and Conservation Division (PR1), which proposes to issue an incidental harassment authorization (IHA), pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) of 1972, as amended (16 U.S.C. § 1361 et seq.), to ADOT for the harassment of marine mammals incidental to construction operations (84 FR 22453).
+The consulting agency for this proposal is NMFS's Alaska Region.
+This document represents NMFS's Biological Opinion (Opinion) on the effects of this proposal on endangered and threatened species.

-The opinion and ITS were prepared by NMFS in accordance with section 7(b) of the ESA (16 U.S.C.
-1531-1544), and implementing regulations at 50 CFR 402.
+The Opinion and ITS were prepared by NMFS in accordance with section 7(b) of the ESA (16 U.S.C. §§ 1531-1544), and implementing regulations at 50 CFR §402.

-The opinion and ITS are in compliance with the Data Quality Act (44 U.S.C. § 3504(d)(1)) and underwent pre-dissemination review.
+The Opinion and ITS are in compliance with the Data Quality Act (44 U.S.C. § 3504(d)(1)) and underwent pre-dissemination review.